This blog may contain affiliate links. Read our disclosure policy for more info.

 Our recommended tour: Shotover Jet jetboating tour

-The Shotover Jet tour is the best in town and also the first to begin operations in Queenstown.
+Shotover Jet offers one of the best jet boating tours in Queenstown.
 They are a little out of town but do offer a complimentary shuttle to the boats.
-If they are a little price for you then this tour with K-Jet is a great budget option and involves a 1-hour ride!
+If they are a little pricey for you then this tour with K-Jet is a great budget option and involves a 1-hour ride on Lake Wakatipu and the Kawarau River and the Shotover River!

 For more information, check out our blog all about jet boating in Queenstown!